 A) Each question should have only one indisputably correct answer.

-B) Only one question in each set may be a true/false questions, all other question should have at least 4 possible answers.
+B) Only one question in each set may be a true/false question, all other questions must be multiple choice with at least 4 possible and realistic answers.

-D) Each of 5 questions in each set should represent a different lecture topic.
+D) Each of the 5 questions must represent a different lecture topic.

-F) For each question, include not only the correct answer, but also very short statement, why this is the correct answer (often one or two sentences will suffice).
+F) For each question, include not only the correct answer, but also a short explanation why it is correct (1-2 sentences will usually suffice).

 If you have a histology question, see the faculty member responsible for the lecture or the course director.
 A list of the course faculty with relevant information can be found below.